A family walks on a path surrounded by fall leaves in Asheville

 One of best ways for families to experience fall in Asheville is by exploring the great outdoors.
 Fortunately, there are numerous opportunities to experience nature — all while enjoying Asheville's stunning fall foliage.
 For families with little ones or novice hikers, there are several easy hiking trails near Asheville, including the Asheville Botanical Gardens, Black Balsam and Pink Beds.
 Bring your own bikes or rent from a local bike shop and go for a ride at Richmond Hill Park.
 This newly upgraded park includes a community picnic shelter and restroom facilities, a disc golf course, as well as easy hiking and biking trails.

-Families can also go for a car ride along Asheville's iconic Blue Ridge Parkway – America's favorite drive.
-There are a ton of overlook areas along the way, providing families easy access to see some of Asheville's incredible fall views.
-If you want to work in a little more exercise, take a scenic family walk along the Wilma Dykeman Greenway in the River Arts District or go for a stroll around Lake Louise in Weaverville
+Families can also go for a car ride along Asheville's iconic Blue Ridge Parkway, America's favorite drive.
+There are plenty of overlooks along the way, providing families easy access to see some of Asheville's incredible fall views.
+If you want to work in a little more exercise, take a scenic family walk along the Reed Creek Greenway near the historic Montford Neighborhood or go for a stroll around Lake Louise in Weaverville

 Family-friendly Autumn Attractions